EvidenZ Price Down 15.4% Over Last Week (BCDT)

 According to CryptoCompare, “BCDT is the token linked to the EvidenZ framework, used by the company BCdiploma to allow hundreds of institutions to issue diplomas in a digital, decentralized and secure way.
 The BCDT is required to issue each certificate on the Ethereum blockchain.
 It is a utility token: for each certification, part of the BCDT used is burned by the smart contract of the EvidenZ ecosystem, reducing its total quantity.
 40M BCDTs were issued during an ICO in January 2018: no more BCDTs will be issued after this date.
 Gitlab | Telegram | Medium “

-It is usually not presently possible to buy alternative cryptocurrencies such as EvidenZ directly using US dollars.
-Investors seeking to trade EvidenZ should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy EvidenZ using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as EvidenZ directly using US dollars.
+Investors seeking to trade EvidenZ should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase EvidenZ using one of the exchanges listed above.

 Receive News & Updates for EvidenZ Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for EvidenZ and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.